4 Stops on an Amazing Southern Oregon Camping Trip

 Campsites at Sunset Bay:

 We stayed in site A 36 with partial hookups and found the site quiet and private.
 Our kids loved the little creek behind it for playing.
-The second time we stayed in A 10 with full hookups and found the site small and the area crowded.
+The second time we stayed in A 10 with full hookups and found the site small and the area a bit crowded.

 Joseph H. Stewart Recreation Area: Rogue River & Crater Lake